Leaves Without Pay

 Before finalizing your plans, please consult with your Divisional Dean to discuss specific arrangements.
 Awards carry different stipulations; some must be paid directly to you.
 In cases where it is permissible by the funding agency, awards may be disbursed via NYU payroll.
 Please keep in mind that there are fringe charges associated with awards being paid through NYU payroll; not all agencies cover these charges.
 FAS will work with faculty to facilitate their being able to accept external awards.

-The process to apply for leave without pay/with partial pay is the same as that for sabbatical leaves.
-Please visit FAS Academic Appointments for instructions.
-Replacement of faculty on leave without pay is not automatic and is subject to overall budget priorities.
+Replacement of faculty on unpaid leave is not automatic and is subject to overall budget priorities.
 A leave without pay should not be approved under the assumption that the line will be replaced.
-Requests are approved only on assurance that the work of the department/program will not suffer.
+Requests are subject to criteria required by NYU policy, and may be approved only on assurance that the work of the department/program will not suffer.
 Requests to revise or cancel leaves without pay after April 2019 will only be granted under extraordinary circumstances.

-If you are on leave in the fall*, the first 6 payments of the year will reflect the leave salary pay rate (October 1, November 1, December 1, January 1, February 1, and March 1) and your normal paychecks will resume on April 1.
-If you go on leave in the spring, your leave will reflect 6 pay checks starting April 1 (April 1, May 1, June 1, July 1, August 1, and September 1) and your normal paychecks will resume on October 1.
+If you are on leave in the fall*, the first 6 pay dates of the year will reflect the terms of your leave as applicable (October 1, November 1, December 1, January 1, February 1, and March 1) and your normal payroll will resume on April 1.
+If you go on leave in the spring, the last six pay dates of the year will reflect applicable terms of your leave (April 1, May 1, June 1, July 1, August 1, and September 1) and your normal payroll will resume on October 1.
 Details regarding faculty housing arrangements during leave are available via FAS Academic Appointments.
-For assistance with benefits, please contact PeopleLink (firstname.lastname@example.org or 212.992.5465).
+For assistance with benefits, please contact PeopleLink (email@example.com or 212.992.5465).

 The Goddard Junior Faculty Fellowship, made possible by Paulette Goddard's bequest to New York University, was established in 1993/1994.
 The Fellowships provide tenure track faculty who have successfully passed their Third-Year Review a semester of leave with full pay in the following year.
 The timing should be determined in consultation with the department Chair.
 Goddard leave is intended to provide junior faculty with a concentrated period of time to conduct research and scholarship that contributes to criteria for promotion and tenure at NYU.
 At the conclusion of the leave, each Goddard Fellow will be required to submit a brief report of their activities to the Dean.
 Questions regarding eligibility and timing of the Goddard leave should be directed to the Office of Faculty Advancement.